Entanglement in $(1+1)$-dimensional Free Scalar Field Theory: Tiptoeing between Continuum and Discrete Formulations: Introduction

-It this work we revisit the calculation of entanglement entropy in (1+1)-dimensional free scalar field theory.
-Initially, we review the distinct approaches for its calculation, namely Srednicki's method, the replica trick and the correlations functions method.
+In this work we revisit the calculation of entanglement entropy in (1+1)~-dimensional free scalar field theory.
+Initially, we review the distinct approaches for its calculation, namely Srednicki's method, the replica trick and the correlation functions method.
 We point out the relations between them.
-More specifically we show that Srednicki's method and the correlation functions method, which are applicable to the discretized theory, are equivalent.
-Then we show that for (1+1)-dimensional massless scalar field theory the continuous limit of these methods gives rise to the results obtained using the replica trick \cite{Callan:1994py}.
-Recall that the latter applies to the Euclidean continuous theory, thus we show in practice how the discrete theory can be used in order to define unambiguously the entanglement entropy of the continuous theory.
-By exploiting the correspondance between the aforementioned methods we derive the entanglement spectrum in the continuous theory for a system of finite length.
-In the infinite-size limit and when the the subsystem corresponds to the halfspace, the spectrum was derived in \cite{Callan:1994py}, even though this fact was not explicitly stated.
-Finally, using this twofold approach, we tackle a long-standing problem, which has recently been discussed \cite{DiGiulio:2019cxv,Eisler:2020lyn} using numerical methods, namelly the derivation of the modular Hamiltonian of the continuous (1+1)-dimensional massless scalar field theory starting from the discretized theory, see also \cite{Arias:2018tmw}.
+More specifically we show that Srednicki's method and the correlation functions method are equivalent.
+Then we show that for a massless scalar field, the continuum limit of these methods gives rise to the results obtained using the replica trick \cite{Callan:1994py}.
+By exploiting the correspondence between the aforementioned methods we derive the entanglement spectrum in the continuous theory for a system of finite length.
+In the infinite-size limit and when the subsystem is the halfspace, the spectrum was derived in \cite{Callan:1994py}, even though this fact was not explicitly stated.
+Finally, using this twofold approach, we tackle a long-standing problem, which has recently been discussed \cite{DiGiulio:2019cxv,Eisler:2020lyn} using numerical methods, namely the derivation of the modular Hamiltonian of the continuous (1+1)-dimensional massless scalar field theory starting from the discretized theory, see also \cite{Arias:2018tmw}.
 The reader interested in the implications of the boundary conditions may consult \cite{Estienne:2023ekf}.
-A key element in our derivation is a coordinate transformation that enables the systematic derivation of the entanglement spectrum.
+A key element in our derivation is a coordinate transformation that enables the systematic calculation of the entanglement spectrum.
 This transformation is directly related to that used in the implementation of the replica trick in the CFT calculation.